sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-detail-page/cp-mobile-dev-kit-detail-page.md

     ![MDK](img_016.gif)

-    >Be careful not to double click on **Street** as that will replace the existing expression with just the Street property.
+    >Be careful not to double click **Street** as that will replace the existing expression with just the Street property.

     >**Street** should be selected from **Customer** entity.